DhyanMPatel/Js-Vnnovate/JavaScript/15_intro of Events/Event_deligation.md

+# Event Deligation

+- Capturing and bubbling allow us to implement one of the most powerful event handling patterns called event delegation.
+- [Benefits]:

+  - save Memory through using single handler
+  - less code
+  - DOM menipulation esily

+- [Limitation]:

+  - all events are not bubbled up like blur, focus, resizing of window, scrolling are not bubbled up.
+  - If we use `event.stopPropagation()` then we can't bubbled up any event.

 # Actions in markup

 - We can add a handler for the whole menu and `data-action` attributes for buttons that has the method to call.